 Before the dental exam is performed, talk to our dentist about your health history.
-This will give our dentist insight about your oral health and underlying causes of present issues, if any.
+This will give our dentist insight into your oral health and the underlying causes of present issues, if any.

 X-rays are a way of diagnosing problems that are not easily visible.
 These include tooth decay, abscesses, impacted teeth, and jawbone damage.
 The details x-rays provide could make all the difference for your overall oral hygiene.
 Our dentist may also recommend a panoramic radiograph.
 This dental imaging technique provides a complete visual of your jaws, which helps in pinpointing any damage that tooth decay may have caused to the bone.